 Database Migration Tools

 Flywaydb allows version control for your database, robust schema evolution across all your environments and ease, pleasure and plain SQL.
-Read more Database Migration With Flywayn, Flywaydb Maven Plugin.
+Read more Database Migration With Flyway, How to use Flywaydb.

 References